princessbleach/ClientBrief/README.md

 ![image](https://github.com/user-attachments/assets/0c078a32-524f-4181-8ac9-883d9b57f8fd)

-Figure 2. <iframe src="https://blueprintue.com/render/fgu6f6vt/" scrolling="no" allowfullscreen></iframe>
+Figure 2.
+[BlueprintUE](https://blueprintue.com/render/fgu6f6vt/) Colour matching system

 After game testing, I implemented UI widgets to indicate which controls to press and highlight the interactables.
 The widgets appear when the player is near the object and disappear when the overlap ends.
 However, I was unable to solve an issue in which the widget shows on the item as it is carried.
 I also implemented 'need key' and 'need hammer' widgets when the player attempts to interact without the hammer or key.
 This will help reduce confusion we observed in play testing surrounding the key and hammer's functions.